We now know the Assembly is a cult.

-Wellspring Retreat has characterized it as a T.A.C.O. — a Totalist Aberrant Christian Organization.
+Wellspring Retreat characterized the Geftakys Assembly as a T.A.C.O. — a Totalist Aberrant Christian Organization.
 Refer to the article “Identifiying a Cult” for a good summary of cult characteristics.

 The Omaha Assembly was led almost exclusively by Mike Zach.
 He still holds a strong influence over his immediate family, extended family and ex-Assembly members in Omaha.

 Mike Zach, I need to mention, has never actually repented of specific wrongs as a leader in this nationwide cult, now known as the Assemblies of George Geftakys., He has made some very general admissions about his misconduct, but he has not apologized to people whom he hurt.

 This is a sign of unrepentance for a man who has devastated hundreds of lives in very specific ways.
 He led many parenting classes and even taught us that someone hasn’t truly repented until they’ve specifically admitted their wrong doing and changed their behavior.

 I hold no ill will toward any Assembly members or to the Zach family in particular.
 I would love to see them truly repent and admit what they’ve done.
 I would love for them to find healing.
 Whatever they decide, it is very important to me that they don’t hurt anyone else — because of my silence.
 I feel it is my civil and moral duty to speak the truth about what I know after 25 years of experience with this group.

 These men gained power over people, they gained money, and as many resources – including the children of the families – as they could gather.
 Personalities were subjugated, souls were broken down and raped, the light in people’s spirits was put out, all the while the Bible and our own families were being used as weapons to destroy us.

 The leaders usurped the provider, protector, and nurturer role of the husbands and fathers in the hearts of their members, especially the women and children.
 They created a dependent group over which they were powerful.